How do I apply to vote by post

 If you change your name or address you will need to complete a new application.

-Information about applying for a postal vote can be found here:
+Information about applying for a postal vote and downloading the form to apply can be found here at the Electoral commission

 Postal voting: a step by step guide: